mcgnly/DeveloperDocumentation/Support/FAQs.md

 <h3>
 I am using the Samsung Galaxy S3 and I cannot complete the OnBoarding process.
 What could be the cause?</h3>

-You may have a specific setting on - which interferes with Onboarding.
-Click <a href="https://developer.relayr.io/documents/Support/GalaxyS3">here </a> for a troubleshooting guide.
+<p>You may have a specific setting on - which interferes with Onboarding.
+Click <a href="https://developer.relayr.io/documents/Support/GalaxyS3">here </a> for a troubleshooting guide.</p>

+<h3>I am using a Nexus 7, I am able to onboard the Master Module but my Sensor Modules cannot be configured</h3>

+<p>We have identified an issue which is related to BLE on the Nexus 7.
+What we recommend in order to secure a successful onboarding process, is to first reboot the device, turn Bluetooth on and make sure devices are being detected and only then attempt to onboard.</p>

 </div>